If you had a hospital visit or operation that you were unable to pay for, you may begin hearing from a company called ARS National Services.

 The purpose of the legislation is to prevent deception, abuse, intimidation, and agitation from debt collectors.

-Under the FDCPA, ARS National Services is not allowed to:
+Under the FDCPA, debt collectors are not allowed to:

 - Threaten you with violence.